 A stunning mix of different colors, shapes, and textures.
 Includes green oakleaf, red oakleaf, green romaine, red romaine, lollo rossa, red leaf, and bibb lettuces.
 Suitable for outdoor production or in low-light conditions present in hoophouses and greenhouses.
 Similar to our popular Allstar Gourmet Lettuce Mix, but organic.
 Varieties are subject to change depending upon availability.
-Organically grown.
+USDA Certified Organic.
 Avg.
 32,700 seeds/oz.
 Packet: 1,000 seeds.

 CULTURE: Gently shake the packet to mix the seeds.
 Tap the packet to sprinkle seeds about 60 seeds per foot in a 2–4" wide band, lightly cover ( 1/8"), and firm gently.
 Dry soil must be sprinkled to ensure even germination.
 Begin harvesting in about 3 weeks by clipping with scissors; most plants in the mix will regrow.
 AVG.
 DIRECT SEEDING RATE: 1 oz./400', 1 lb./6,400' at 60 seeds/ft.
 SEED SPECS: SEEDS/OZ.: Avg.
 32,300.
 PACKET: 1,000 seeds, sows 16'.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.